pktharindu/ttall/README.md

 An opiniated Laravel front-end scaffolding preset for TTALL stack - Taiwlindcss | Turbolinks | Alpine.js | Laravel | Livewire 🚀

-It comes bundled with helpful packages and their configurations:
+It comes bundled with helpful packages and their configurations (optional):

 - Laravel debugbar
 - Laravel IDE Helper